 price.
 People make a start, and then give up for one reason or another.

-aren't, but I'm hoping my grandchildren will take after their beloved
+are not, but I am hoping my grandchildren will take after their beloved

 Ba!
 But they're only 4, 8 and 10!
 Already they do most of the bottling.

 Bees wax is a byproduct of beekeeping.
-The money laid out on the wax you'll get back in the first honeyflow.
+The money laid out on foundation you'll get back in the first honeyflow.